Lemonbrush/My-iOS-Dev-Learning-Tracker/README.md

 # 🎯 My-iOS-Dev-Learning-Tracker

-A log of my iOS development skills, resources, highlights and many more
+This is a log of my iOS development skills, resources, highlights and many more

 ## 💪 Skills